nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

 ### Operation: BackgroundWork.Overview

 <div style="margin-left:50px; padding:5px; background-color:#eeeeee">
-<span style="font-weight:bold">IMPORTANT</span>: This operation is filtered and can be called only by users belonging to the "administrators" group, and only over HTTPS.
+<span style="font-weight:bold">IMPORTANT</span>: This operation is filtered and can be called only by users belonging to the "administrators" group.
 See below "Operations REST filtering" for more details.
 </div>

 * Input/output: `void`